 There are baby food facilities available.

 Yes, there is an onsite restaurant and snacks are available.

 Yes, Cragside House, Gardens and Estate is wheelchair friendly and has accessible toilets.

-Cragside House, Gardens and Estate has not told us if they are fully pushchair friendly.
+No, Cragside House, Gardens and Estate have stated they are not pushchair friendly.